ssyram/hax-dev/docs/blog/posts/reworking-names.md

 - **Trait pre- and post-conditions:** in hax, these are explicitly represented as concrete methods within typeclasses.
 Conversely, in Rust, these conditions exist only as anonymous standalone functions.
 - **Explicit enum cast operations:** enum casts are primitive operations in Rust, but hax treats these casts as specialized operations, assigning distinct identifiers to them.
-- **Cross-module mutually recursive item bundles:** these bundles are internally introduced by hax, necessitating the generation of unique identifiers to prevent naming conflicts.
+- **Cross-module mutually recursive item bundles:** these bundles[^1] are internally introduced by hax, necessitating the generation of unique identifiers to prevent naming conflicts.

+[^1]: Rust supports cross-module mutual recursion without enforcing declaration order, an uncommon feature among programming languages.
+In contrast, most of our backends require some form of forward declaration.
+To bridge this gap and accommodate Rust’s permissive namespacing, we group related items into bundles and reorder them to eliminate cross-module recursion.

 Moreover, the previous identifier system lacked detailed metadata, such as the type of identifier (struct, function, type, etc.), complicating identifier rendering for backend tools.